dutchwebworks/pwa-learning/README.md

 npm run dev
 ```

-According to the `package.json` file settings; the `docs/` directory is being served to the web browser.
-This `docs/` directory is used deliberately to host this repo's demo on Github Pages.
-Which requires your site to be in the `docs/` directory.
+According to the `package.json` file settings; the `dist/` directory is being served to the web browser.

 ### Open web browser